grafana/agent/docs/sources/flow/getting-started/configure-agent-clustering.md

 individual agents can work together for workload distribution and high availability.

-{{% admonition type="note" %}}
-Clustering is a [beta](http://www.grafana.com/docs/agent/flow/stability.md#beta) feature.
+> **Note:** Clustering is a [beta][] feature.
+Beta features are subject to breaking changes and may be
-Beta features are subject to breaking changes and may be replaced with equivalent functionality that covers the same use case.
+> replaced with equivalent functionality that covers the same use case.
-{{%/admonition %}}

 This topic describes how to add clustering to an existing installation.